The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program

 Summary:

-The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program will provide a program comprised of six workshop intensives and a year-long demonstration bed project for service providers in the Greater Newark region that will enable them to learn from other regional service providers and farmers.
-Service providers from the Munsee Three Sisters Medicinal Farm, Urban Agricultural Cooperative, Newark Science and Sustainability, and Elevate Newark will lead each workshop.
-These workshops include training on traditional Indigenous medicinal herbs and seed saving with the Munsee Three Sisters Medicinal Farm, led by knowledge bearers of the Turtle Clan of the Ramapough Lunaape; soil testing and in-depth composting methods and local policies from the Urban Agricultural Cooperative; and local farm management, business, and networking through Newark Science and Sustainability and Elevate Newark’s workshops on local entrepreneurship in markets that include the holistic health and aromatherapy industry.
+The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program provided a program comprised of six workshop intensives and a year-long demonstration bed project for service providers in the Greater Newark region that enabled them to learn from other regional service providers and farmers.
+Service providers from the Munsee Three Sisters Medicinal Farm, Urban Agricultural Cooperative, Newark Science and Sustainability, and Elevate Newark led each workshop.
+These workshops included trainings on traditional medicinal herbs and seed saving with the Munsee Three Sisters Medicinal Farm, led by knowledge bearers of the Turtle Clan of the Ramapough Lunaape; soil testing and in-depth composting methods and local policies from the Urban Agricultural Cooperative; and local farm management, business, and networking through Newark Science and Sustainability and Elevate Newark’s workshops on local entrepreneurship in markets that included the holistic health and aromatherapy industry.

-The Healing Garden at Rutgers University will serve as an onsite demonstration space where farmers and service providers will teach farmers through a series of six half-day workshops that will run for Fall 2022-Spring 2023 and continue with farmer implementation in Spring 2023/Fall 2023 with additional follow-up in 2024.
-As farmers complete each workshop, they attain digital badges to note that they have completed the programs.
-At the end of the program, they also will have completed a demonstration plot onsite that illustrates one or more specific aspects of the program that they have learned and will be implementing and teaching at their farm.
-Participants will also be included on an interactive map of the farming landscape in the region, incorporating their demonstration plot on sustainable farming methods and their local farming businesses into the larger context of farms in the Greater Newark and Northern New Jersey region.
+The Healing Garden at Rutgers University served as an onsite demonstration space where farmers and service providers led farmers through a series of six half-day workshops that ran for Fall 2022-Spring 2023 and continued with farmer implementation in Spring 2023/Fall 2023 with additional follow-up in Fall and Spring of 2024 and 2025.
+At the end of the program, they also completed a demonstration plot onsite that illustrated one or more specific aspects of the program that they have learned and will be implementing and teaching at their farm.
+Participant activities were included on an online website, incorporating their work and their own workshops on sustainable farming methods and their local farming businesses into the larger context of farms in the Greater Newark and Northern New Jersey region.
+As a result of their participation in the project six service providers in the Greater Newark region worked with 36 farmers through training in sustainable farming methods, including soil testing, composting, seed saving & exchange, and local entrepreneurship.
+Rutgers University also decided to invest in the garden site by doubling the size and significantly upgrading the infrastructure to make it more inviting to more learners and members of the public.

 Performance Target:

-Twelve service providers in the Greater Newark region will impact a total of 60 farmers through training in Indigenous/sustainable farming methods, including soil testing, composting, seed saving & exchange, and local entrepreneurship.
+Twelve service providers in the Greater Newark region will impact a total of 60 farmers through training in sustainable farming methods, including soil testing, composting, seed saving & exchange, and local entrepreneurship.

 Introduction:

-The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program will provide a program comprised of six workshop intensives and a year-long demonstration bed project for service providers in the Greater Newark region that will enable them to learn from other regional service providers and farmers.
-Service providers from the Munsee Three Sisters Medicinal Farm, Urban Agricultural Cooperative, Newark Science and Sustainability, and Elevate Newark will lead each workshop.
-These workshops include training on traditional Indigenous medicinal herbs and seed saving with the Munsee Three Sisters Medicinal Farm, led by knowledge bearers of the Turtle Clan of the Ramapough Lunaape; soil testing and in-depth composting methods and local policies from the Urban Agricultural Cooperative; and local farm management, business, and networking through Newark Science and Sustainability and Elevate Newark’s workshops on local entrepreneurship in markets that include the holistic health and aromatherapy industry.
+The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program provided a program comprised of six workshop intensives and a two-year-long demonstration bed project for service providers in the Greater Newark region that enabled them to learn from other regional service providers and farmers.
+Service providers from the Munsee Three Sisters Medicinal Farm, Urban Agricultural Cooperative, Newark Science and Sustainability, and Elevate Newark led each workshop.
+These workshops included training on traditional medicinal herbs and seed saving with the Munsee Three Sisters Medicinal Farm, led by knowledge bearers of the Turtle Clan of the Ramapough Lunaape; soil testing and in-depth composting methods and local policies from the Urban Agricultural Cooperative and Rutgers University-Newark Earth and Environmental Sciences Department; and local farm management, business, and networking through Newark Science and Sustainability and Elevate Newark’s workshops on local entrepreneurship in markets that include the holistic health and aromatherapy industry.

-The Healing Garden at Rutgers University will serve as an onsite demonstration space where farmers and service providers will teach farmers through two full-days of workshops in May 2023 and continue with farmer implementation through Summer 2023/Spring 2024 through a year-long mentorship with workshop leaders with additional follow-up in 2024.
-This will allow for more farmer attendance and the ability for workshop leaders to be present together over the two days.
-May 20-21, 2023 was chosen as the dates for the workshops to provide for warmer weather and allow for timing for planting demonstration beds with the participants.
+The Healing Garden at Rutgers University served as an onsite demonstration space where farmers and service providers taught farmers through two full-days of workshops in May 2023 and continued with farmer implementation through Summer 2023/Spring 2024 through a year-long mentorship with workshop leaders.
+This was extended with additional follow-up workshops and an online series of 6 classes on Ecopreneurship that extended the initial in-person intensive workshop in 2024-2025.
+An additional hands-on Ecopreneurship was added in Spring 2025.
+This extension of the initially planned 2023 workshops allowed for more farmer attendance and the ability for workshop leaders to be present together beyond the two days and to continue implementation and training.
+The initial May 20-21, 2023 were chosen as the dates for the workshop intensives to provide for warmer weather and allow for timing for planting demonstration beds with the participants.

 Educational approach: